 Oh, the heartbreak.

 Let’s face it, throwing away a wilted bunch of unused herbs feels sad.
-But managing to prolong the life of your herbs and store them so that still give a bright punch of flavor months later?
+But managing to prolong the life of your herbs and store them so that they still give a bright punch of flavor months later?
 That feels pretty awesome.

 If you’re looking for small victories in the kitchen and a way to store fresh basil and other herbs so that they’re always delicious, read on.
 Bonus: your meal prep will gain a little muscle too.